drubinstein/pokerl/content/docs/chapter-2/rewards/index.md

 ## Map ID Rewards

-In general, we found that in order to "solve" a map ID and accomplish and event, we needed around 10-20 agents exploring the map ID.
+In general, we found that in order to "solve" a map ID (a map ID is a unique identifier for the current game area, e.g., town, route, cave floor, etc.) and accomplish and event, we needed around 10-20 agents exploring the map ID.
 10-20 agents map to around 10% map ID coverage.

 We regretfully "boosted" coordinates reward if the agent explored a currently important map ID.
 On one hand, we are potentially putting the game on rails.
 On the other hand, we experienced that the agent would not focus on important areas, e.g., Rocket Hideout, unless we boosted rewards for specific map IDs.